fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 Architecture and Folder principles vary a lot in Javascript applications.
 We will follow the Components Based Architecture as well as the Atomic Design principles.

-A Page is a component that is referred by the React Router (will come soon) and usually contains state handling as well as the business logic in that particular page.
+A Page is a component that is referred by the React Router (will come further down) and usually contains state handling as well as the business logic in that particular page.

 In this section we will have 3 pages: